 Everyone’s got that friend.
 That friend who, when you’re having a nice time in a nice restaurant, will slow the conversation to a grinding halt as they spend half an hour quizzing the waiter on the gluten content of this and the dairy content of that.
 See, they can’t have either, because they are, as they say, "intolerant".

-A few years back it was estimated that a whopping 33% of Americans were living a gluten-free lifestyle while in the UK this year, the gluten-free consumer market is expected to grow to – wait for it – £561m.
+A few years back it was estimated that a whopping 33% of Americans were living a gluten-free lifestyle while in the UK in 2017, the "Free From" market grew by £230m.
 This despite there being no definitive test for gluten intolerance.
 People with coeliac disease* who have been medically diagnosed as unable to eat gluten?
 They’re one in 100.

 But what if you’ve been dealing with this difficult diet for your whole life?
 We speak to two people with long-term diet restrictions to find out how the rise in faddy eating has affected their lifestyles.